georgiee/advent-of-code-2021/README.md

 I swapped the ifs for a more tidy `case` setup.
 After I submitted both results I came back to part 2 because I wanted to pick up the `send` pattern I used together with the operands `&:+` and `&:-` and feed a class instead.
 The results looks awesome because now I have a single in the line parser: `submarine.send(command, amount)` where send invokes a method with the given name.

+# Day 03
+Fuck me.
+This was difficult even thoguh I KNEW what it's about. `bit planes` or in generally bitwise operations.
+In the first parts I was smart enough to flip the bits of gamma to get epsilon.

+The second part killed me.
+I forced myself to stay as naive as possible and keep handling the string instead of using bitwise operations, I imagined shifting bits of gamma/epsilon and xoring them.

+When I was through first time I didn't check the result with the example set and hoped I'm done.
+I wasn't so it meant debugging time and  this time with the example set.
+I recognized that I did not update the bitplanes (gamme/epslion) after removing elements.
+Once I did that it was working for gamma.
+For epsilon I wanted to flip bits again but I was not sure about the contrains "keep 0 when the same" to I just copy pasted that part two.
+When run it was working and I got the final star.
+But boy, what a pain in the ass when you know where is some more elegant way.